nelsonfernandesserrao/tagfield-bulk-entry-tool/README.md

 # Tagfield Bulk Entry Tool

-An AutoHotkey script that automates the process of entering multiple names from your clipboard into tagfield components (i.e. multi-select input fields that create visual tags/chips for each entry).
+An AutoHotkey script that automates the process of entering multiple values from your clipboard into tagfield components (i.e. multi-select input fields that create visual tags/chips for each entry).
 Designed and built for use in entering names/enrolling students within the Arbor MIS.

 ## 🎯 Designed For